Home Guides Best Crypto Exchanges for Beginners 2026

 MEXC is a good choice for crypto investors who prioritize altcoins, including Ethereum, Dogecoin, Avalanche, and Solana.
 You can buy cryptocurrencies instantly with local currencies and payment methods, including Visa, MasterCard, and Google/Apple Pay.
 Another option is MEXC’s peer-to-peer (P2P) exchange, which supports over 100 deposit types and allows buyers to trade directly with sellers from their home country.

-The exchange also provides leverage of up to 500x, offers competitive interest rates on crypto deposits, and a native app for iOS and Android.
+The exchange also provides high leverage, offers competitive interest rates on crypto deposits, and a native app for iOS and Android.
 Spot trading users get 0% commissions when they place limit orders, and 0.05% for market orders.
 The platform also supports perpetual futures, with commissions set at 0.01% and 0.04% for limit and market orders, respectively.

 MEXC